Follow the links below to your preferred Podcast platform:

 Claire Polosak is an Australian cricket umpire, who became the first female in the world to be part of the officiating team for a male Test, when she stood as the fourth umpire on India’s tour of Australia in 2020-21.

 Louise Sauvage OAM is one of Australia’s most successful athletes, with nine gold and four silver Paralympic medals.

-A/g CEO Sport Australia
+Former a/g CEO Sport Australia

-Sport Australia’s acting Chief Executive Officer Rob Dalton introduces our newest Podcast series on Coaching and Officiating.
+Sport Australia’s former acting Chief Executive Officer Rob Dalton introduces our newest Podcast series on Coaching and Officiating.

 Rob has coached at local, state and elite level, and he talks of the importance of modernising the learning experience, to get great coaches and experts, their tips and content down to local levels.